+1-855-235-6014 Change market Find a dealer Login

 One reason is because wheeled excavators stack up well against backhoes when it comes to features and specs.
 Another is that most operators primarily use the excavator end of the backhoe, and seldom use it as a loader.

-We’ve seen a lot of interest in our EW60E wheeled excavator, and a lot of that is coming from die-hard backhoe customers.
+We’ve seen a lot of interest in our EW60E compact wheeled excavator, and a lot of that is coming from die-hard backhoe customers.

 How do you decide between a wheeled excavator or a backhoe for your operation?
 Here are a few considerations to think about when evaluating your options.